Skip to main content

 Home Mortgage Disclosure Act: The HMDA "requires that many financial institutions maintain, report, and publicly disclose loan-level information about mortgages."
 This data shows how lenders are meeting the housing needs of their communities.

-Community Reinvestment Act: The CRA encourages financial institutions, such as banks and credit unions, to meet the credit needs of the communities in which they operate, particularly low- and moderate-income neighborhoods.
+Community Reinvestment Act: The CRA encourages financial institutions, such as banks and credit unions, to meet the credit needs of the communities in which they operate, specifically low- and moderate-income neighborhoods.
 The CRA aims to prevent redlining and promote economic development.

 Resources